NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/Chainkey.md

     <img src="assets/Chainkey/image-20230925163327385.jpg" alt="img" style="zoom:67%;" />
 </div>

 Chain-key cryptography refers to the suite of cryptogenic protocols embedded in Internet Computer lower-level systems.
-It is the complete set of cryptographic protocols that Internet Computers rely on for runtime operations, including threshold BLS signatures, non-interactive key distribution (NIDKG), non-interactive zero-knowledge proofs (NIZK), Threshold ECDSA signatures, and verifiable encrypted threshold keys (VETKeys).
+It is the complete set of cryptographic protocols that Internet Computers rely on for runtime operations, including threshold BLS signatures, non-interactive key distribution (NIDKG), non-interactive zero-knowledge proofs (NIZK), Threshold ECDSA signatures, verifiable encrypted threshold keys (VETKeys) and so on.

 The most important among these is threshold BLS signatures.